SHREVEPORT, La., Oct. 31, 2017 (GLOBE NEWSWIRE) --

 |For the Three Months Ended September 30,|

 |(Dollars in thousands)|

-The Company repurchased 9,998 shares of its common stock under its stock repurchase program during the quarter ended September 30, 2016 at an average price per share of $22.63.
-On October 12, 2016, the Company announced that its Board of Directors approved a seventh stock repurchase program for the repurchase of up to 97,000 shares to commence after the completion of the sixth stock repurchase program.
-As of September 30, 2016, there were a total of 21,813 shares remaining for repurchase under the sixth stock repurchase program.
+The Company repurchased 26,283 shares of its common stock under its stock repurchase program during the three months ended September 30, 2017 at an average price per share of $27.24.
+On October 12, 2016, the Company announced that its Board of Directors approved a seventh stock repurchase program for the repurchase of up to 97,000 shares.
+As of September 30, 2017, there were an aggregate total of 77,548 shares remaining for repurchase under the seventh stock repurchase program.